Tip of the day:

 When you see the Seven of Swords, ask yourself the following questions.
 What have you been up to lately that you've been attempting to get away with?
 Do you have someone in your life who have gotten away with?
 Have you ever attempted a hazardous activity and failed miserably - what lessons did you learn from that?
 Do you feel as though you've just left a bad circumstance or environment?
 What will you do with what you've learned?

-What Seven of Swords Means for You Today
+What the Seven of Swords Means for You Today

 The Seven of Swords is a potent reminder of the importance of perception.
 Drawing this card today may indicate that someone close to you is trying to deceive you or take something from you.
 This may not be something material or of financial value, but could be as simple as stolen trust.
 You may have suspected this for a while or only now are beginning to connect the dots.
 The important message this card holds for you is to remember to use your wits and intelligence to reveal the truth.
 It may not be as simple as confronting this person, as they may already anticipate this move and be prepared for it.
 Instead, you must think of a smart way to bring their actions to light.